higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 1. **Fixed Supply with Mint Authority Lock**: Ensuring no inflation post‑deployment.
 2. **Threshold‑Based Evolution**: Dynamic updates to on‑chain metadata that reflect market milestones.
 3. **Conviction NFTs**: Rewarding committed large holders with unique, evolution‑linked NFTs.
-4. **Innovative Fee Collection**: Aggregating fees directly from Orca LP pools and splitting them evenly between protocol and creator.
+4. **Innovative Fee Collection**: Aggregating fees directly from Meteora LP pools and splitting them evenly between protocol and creator.
 5. **Strict Distribution Splits**: Locking pre‑mine distributions at **35%** and liquidity pool deposits at **65%** to ensure fair and balanced initial allocation.
 6. **Flexible and Transparent Governance**: Using multi‑sig and community‑driven models to manage protocol parameters securely.